 - Design key evaluation indicators.
-Please refer to the details provided in Annexure-1, which is to be reviewed and contextualized as per the need of the assessment by the agency.
-The finalization of the evaluation indicators needs to be done in consultation with ITC. - Design outcome reporting template which will help in visualising how impact will be presented on key reporting indicators for the programme (before-after and comparable control) - Finalisation of households/beneficiaries to be covered for surveys, key stakeholders to be interviewed (tentative list provided in annexure 2) and case-studies to be documented to be done in consultation with ITC - Prepare and share inception report, comprising of final approach & methodology, sampling plan (project and control), assessment plan (with timelines), data collection tools for assessment - Agency will make a presentation of inception report to ITC and will incorporate the changes/revisions suggested in approach and methodology
+Please refer to the tentative list provided in Annexure-1, which is to be reviewed and contextualized as per the need of the assessment by the agency. - Design outcome reporting template which will help in visualising how impact will be presented on key reporting indicators for the programme (before-after and comparable control) - Finalisation of sampling spread for household surveys and FGDs with key stakeholders, Identification and mapping of key stakeholders to be interviewed in each theme (tentative list provided in annexure 2) and case-studies to be documented - Prepare and share inception report, comprising of final approach & methodology, sampling plan (project and control), assessment plan (with timelines), data collection tools for assessment of each of the projects etc. Agency will make a presentation of inception report to ITC